PulteGroup: Since 2000

 In 2001, Pulte Homes, Inc acquired Del E. Webb Construction Company, founded by Del Webb, for $1.8 billion.
 In 2003, the company acquired Sivage-Thomas Homes.
 In 2009, the company acquired Centex for $1.3 billion in stock.
 In August 2014, the company acquired the real-estate assets of Dominion Homes for $82 million.

 The company changed its name from Pulte Homes, Inc. to PulteGroup, Inc. in March 2010.
 In 2013, PulteGroup launched Built to Honor program, which provides homes to veterans with disabilities from the Army, Marine Corps, Navy, Air Force, and Coast Guard, as well as Gold Star families in 18 U.S. states.

 In 2016, the company acquired some homebuilding assets of John Wieland Homes and Neighborhoods, a premier builder of luxury homes.
 In April 2019, the company acquired the homebuilding operations of American West Homes for $150 million.

 Since 2020

-In 2025, PulteGroup expanded its Del Webb brand to introduce Del Webb Explore in California and Florida.
+In 2023 and 2024, PulteGroup and Centex Homes built and awarded homes to US veterans in Houston and North Carolina.
+This was a part of the company’s Operation Coming Home and the U.S. Veterans Corps.
+In 2025, the company expanded its Del Webb brand to introduce Del Webb Explore in California and Florida.
 The company has also partnered with Fastbrick Robotics to build homes in Florida using a robotic construction technology.

 In February 2025, PulteGroup expanded its Build Your Future SkillPointe Scholarship program, with a $100,000 investment to support individuals from diverse backgrounds who are pursuing careers in residential homebuilding and technologies.
 In May 2025, the organization’s Built to Honor Program completed its 100th home.